Dance Dance Revolution X: e-Amusement

 e-Amusement functionality has increased on Dance Dance Revolution X. Players can now specify rivals, and regional high scores are now displayed before a song begins.
 Patches for song timing and the unlocking of new songs have also been distributed to machines over the network. e-Amusement service will also be offered outside of Asia for the first time, as US machines will ship with e-Amusement card readers, and arcades will be able to register for a monthly subscription to the service. e-Amusement service for DDR X ended on September 1, 2010.

-Unfortunately, e-Amusement was never activated in North America.
+e-Amusement was never activated in North America.
 It was said from a Konami representative that a partnership with the Brunswick Zone arcade chain had fallen through and they have yet to find an interested partner for the service.

 Music

 Location tests

-Live testing of the Japanese Dance Dance Revolution X arcade machine started on July 17, 2008 in Kanagawa Prefecture, Japan and ended July 23, 2008.
+Live testing of the Japanese Dance Dance Revolution X arcade machine started on July 17, 2008, in Kanagawa Prefecture, Japan, and ended July 23, 2008.
 The first test location featured a somewhat-complete machine.
 The machine did not feature many of the music videos that will be in the final version, USB support, or e-Amusement support.
 Several new Konami tracks were spotted by players, though only one song was seen with the Shock Arrow feature and no licensed tracks had yet been revealed.
-The second location test in Japan started on July 25, 2008 in Osaka, Japan and ended on July 31, 2008.
+The second location test in Japan started on July 25, 2008, in Osaka, Japan, and ended on July 31, 2008.
 The second test location featured a new version of the game software with more accurate difficulty ratings, fixes for bugs seen during the first location test, and licensed music.

 On August 26, Konami announced that a location test for X would be held at Boomers!
 Parks in Irvine, California.
 This was the first announced location test of Dance Dance Revolution X for North America.
-The test began on September 8, 2008 and ran until September 14, 2008.
+The test began on September 8, 2008, and ran until September 14, 2008.
 A location test for UBeat was also held alongside the X test.

 Konami also announced that there would be location testing of Dance Dance Revolution X in the coming months in Europe prior to the arcade machine's global release.
 Dance Dance Revolution X and UBeat appeared at the 2009 ATEI Expo in London in January 2009, featuring the same build as seen at the Irvine tests.
 The cabinet used was moved to Trocadero Funland after the expo.